Critical Casimir Interactions and Percolation: the quantitative description of critical fluctuations: Abstract

 \section{Abstract}

-Casimir forces in a critical media are produced by spatial suppression of order parameter fluctuations.
-In this paper we address the question how fluctuations of a critical media relates the magnitude of critical Casimir interactions.
+Casimir forces in a critical media are produced by the spatial suppression of order parameter fluctuations.
+In this paper we address the question how fluctuations of a critical media relate the magnitude of critical Casimir interactions.
 Namely, for the Ising model we express the potential of critical Casimir interactions in terms of Fortuin-Kasteleyn site-bond correlated percolation clusters.
-These clusters are quantitative representation of fluctuations in the media.
+These clusters are quantitative representation of fluctuations in a media.
 New Monte Carlo method for the computation of the Casimir force potential which is based on this relation is proposed.
 We verify this method by computation of Casimir interactions between two disks for 2D Ising model.
 The new method is also applied to the investigation of non-additivity of the critical Casimir potential.
-The non-additive contribution to three-particles interaction is computed as a function of the temperature.
+The non-additive contribution to three-particles interaction is computed as a function of the temperature and the separation between disks.
+The benefit of the proposed method is that it let us to compute the multi-particle interaction explicitly.